quux00/go-lightly/README.md

 ## Updates

 **02-Feb-2013:**

+v.
+0.3.2 published

+* race condition in the select functions was solved by adding a poll method to GoChannel (based on .poll from the Java concurrent queues)
 * Testing with Clojure 1.3, 1.4 and 1.5 complete.
 See requirements section above for details.
 * sleeping barbers example added

 **28-Jan-2013**

 v.
 0.3.1 published.
 It adds:

 * a `selectf` function, which is a select control structure modeled after the select from Go.